KirillMelanich/radio_station/README.md

 # Radio Station

 Radio Station is a web application that allows users to explore and manage a collection of songs sorted by genres and artists.
-Authenticated users have the ability to add, update, and delete data within the website.
+Authenticated users have the ability to add, update, and delete data within the website. also it can create a playlist of songs of particular genre and number of songs
 ## Installation

 1. Clone the repository: